adam-versed/agentic-ide-toolbox/architect-mini.md

   - NEVER add sections or fields not present in the pattern document
   - NEVER change section ordering from what is defined in the pattern document
   - NEVER create additional documents not referenced in this workflow

+- When conflicts arise between pattern and content needs:

+  - Pattern ALWAYS takes precedence over content requirements
+  - Adapt content to fit within pattern constraints
+  - Preserve pattern integrity even if it requires content reorganization

+- NEVER hallucinate facts, metrics, or approaches in any document:

+  - All stated metrics must be explicitly provided by the user or derived from the [PROJECT_DESCRIPTION]
+  - All technical approaches must be based on validated research from Step 3
+  - Do not invent or assume business metrics, conversion rates, or KPIs
+  - If specific data points are needed but unavailable, note this as a requirement for further research

+- ALWAYS ensure complete consistency between technical-approach.md and all other artifacts:
+  - Any code examples MUST use the exact package managers, libraries and versions defined in technical-approach.md
+  - Never mix package managers (e.g., don't use npm commands if yarn is the specified package manager)
+  - All code examples must align with the defined tech stack in technical-approach.md
+  - Verify that all technological references match those defined in the technical approach

 ## WORKFLOW RULES